 California Public Records Act & Social Media

 California has over 431 active social media accounts run by public agencies with 38 million followers.
 The California Public Records Act requires that government agencies preserve public records regardless of physical form, and specifies “any form of communication or representation”.
-Therefore social media records in California qualify as public records under the law.
+Therefore social media records in California qualify as public information under the law.

 California Law Text